Community Interest Company

 Moder dy, a dialect phrase meaning mother wave, was the term used to describe the underlying swell of the sea which experienced haaf-men (small open boat deep sea fishermen of the mid 19th century) could detect and used to guide them to land.

-Regretfully, as a consequence of the current Covid-19 pandemic, we have suspended all face to face community engagement activity.
+As a consequence of the current COVID-19 pandemic we have suspended all face to face community activity.

-Shetland's coastal archaeology is being lost to rising sea levels and increasingly violent storm events.
-Shetland’s waterborne history and knowledge is also being eroded by time and changes in lifestyle.
+Shetland's coastal archaeology is being lost to rising sea levels and increasing storm events.
+This tangilble loss is compounded by the disappearance of local maritime heritage knowledge and traditional boat craft skills.
 Moder Dy has been formed to: